Versions of this article were published in Areo in October 2018 and in Free Inquiry in April 2019.

 Like humanism, sentientism is pro-science, reason, and evidence and therefore against fabrication, fake news, unsubstantiated conspiracy theories, moral relativism, and faith-based religious and supernatural thinking.
 All the problems and opportunities we face—from the existential threats of climate change, nuclear war, and biological or technological development (including AI) to the immediate challenges of global poverty, conflict prevention, development, and health—are better addressed with facts and critical thinking rather than arbitrary dogma.

 Yet there are two areas in which sentientism goes further than humanism.
-For many, animal exploitation is a critical issue in its own right, given the more than 100 billion land animals and trillions of sentient aquatic animals we harm and kill each year for food, drink, and other animal products.
+First, animal exploitation is a critical issue in its own right, given the almost 100 billion land animals and trillions of sentient aquatic animals we harm and kill each year for food, drink, and other animal products.
 Transitioning away from animal farming and fishing is also an important step toward reducing our negative impact on the environment in terms of land, water, and energy use; emissions; and pollution.
-While many humanists already grant moral consideration to non-human animals (for example, the national organization Humanists UK now mentions "a concern for non-human sentient animals" in its definition of humanism), sentientism makes that explicit and central, as it views needlessly causing the suffering and death of sentient animals, including through farming and fishing, as an ethical wrong.
+While many humanists already grant moral consideration to non-human animals (for example, the national organization Humanists UK now mentions “a concern for non-human sentient animals” in its definition of humanism), sentientism makes that explicit and central, as it views needlessly causing the suffering and death of sentient animals, including through farming and fishing, as an ethical wrong.

 Sentientism also helps us think through and prepare for the implications of artificial intelligence – general or otherwise.
 We need to crystallise and evolve our own ethics to help us direct or align or persuade the ethics of AIs safely – the concepts of sentience, evidence and reason help to do that.
 We also need to think carefully about the rights and moral consideration we might need to grant to AIs themselves if or when they attain and then increase in sentience.
 Let’s hope they’ll be sentientists too.